patrinoua/pinApp/README.md

 It helps the user add their favorite pins, or places they find interesting and want to check out later to the map.

+in order to ##run it run on one window

+node bundle-server
+and on another
+node index

 ## Frameworks used

 This app was created using React, Redux, Socket.io, Node.js and Express